AnonymousUesr-Dan/Hello-World/README.md

 Next: Put the `Ping.py` folder in a folder outside of `public_html`.

-Next: Open `Ping.py` and follow the comments
+Next: Open `Ping.py` and follow the comments.

 Lastly: Run `Ping.py`, and your done!